doritoes/ipdice.com/6_Regions.md

 3. From the left Menu click **Dashboards** > **Automatic dashboards**
 4. Click **Application ELB**

-⚠️ In testing with 2 regions, not seeing the second region be hit.
-Need to build the third region and test.
+⚠️ In initial testing with origins in two regions did not see the container logging any hits in us-west-2.

 # Learning More
 - Think about pricing model of CloudFront affects your ability to add your application to regious outside US and Europe